Tensors, Gaussians and the Alexander Polynomial: Introduction

 For a knot $\mathcal K$, let

-be a specifically chosen presentation matrix of the Alexander module for $\mathcal K$.
+be a specifically chosen presentation matrix of the Alexander module for $\mathcal K$ (see Eq. \eqref{eq:alexandermatrix}).
 After a standard normalization, the Alexander polynomial is recovered as $\Delta_{\mathcal K}(T) = \Det{A}$, up to multiplication by $\pm T^n$.
-In \cite{barnatan2024perturbedalexanderinvariant} a “perturbed Alexander invariant” is defined as a certain quadratic expression in the entries of $A^{-1}$.
-The construction in \cite{barnatan2024perturbedalexanderinvariant} implicitly used an $R$–matrix and its perturbative expansion, and yields simple formulas for a first-order perturbation of the Alexander polynomial.
+In \cite{barnatan2024perturbedalexanderinvariant} a “perturbed-Alexander invariant” is defined as a certain quadratic expression in the entries of $A^{-1}$.
+The construction in \cite{barnatan2024perturbedalexanderinvariant} implicitly used a ``perturbed'' $R$–matrix, which -- according to the authors -- yields formulas for the first-order perturbed-Alexander invariant.

-A noteworthy feature of these formulas is that they can be interpreted as arising from a finite-dimensional Gaussian path integral.
-The matrix $A(T)$ plays the role of a covariance matrix, and perturbations are derived through the use of Wick’s theorem.
+A noteworthy feature of these formulas is that they can be interpreted as arising from a Gaussian integral.
+The matrix $A(T)$ plays the role of a precision matrix of a Gaussian function, and perturbations can be derived through the use of Wick’s theorem.
 However, this viewpoint is also only used implicitly in \cite{barnatan2024perturbedalexanderinvariant}.

-The purpose of this paper is to make this Gaussian picture precise and to use it as a framework for building the Alexander polynomial.
-More specifically: We construct, using the Heisenberg algebra, a Gaussian function whose partition function recovers the Alexander polynomial $\Delta_{\mathcal K}(T)$.
-This formalism allows for the introduction of higher-order Alexander polynomials by adding a suitable perturbations.
+The purpose of this paper is to make this Gaussian picture precise and to use it as a framework for constructing the Alexander polynomial.
+We build on the approach of Bar-Natan and Van der Veen to universal knot invariants via perturbed-Gaussian functions \cite{bar2021perturbed}.
+By considering the universal knot invariant defined through XC-algebras, as introduced in \cite{becerra2025refinedfunctorialuniversaltangle}, together with the Heisenberg algebra, we construct a Gaussian function whose partition function is shown to recover the Alexander polynomial $\Delta_{\mathcal K}(T)$ (Theorem see \ref{thm:alex}).
+This formalism allows for the derivation of perturbed-Alexander invariants by adding suitable perturbations to the Gaussian function.
+This would not be possible by considering the Burau representation of braids.

+We introduce two XC-algebras, labeled as $\mathcal{A}$ and $\mathcal{B}$, whose universal $R$-matrix is related through the notion of ``twisting'' as introduced in \cite{bosch2025largecolorexpansionderiveduniversal}.
+The XC-algebra $\mathcal{B}$ is recognized from the perspective of the Burau representation of braid group generators, while the XC-algebra $\mathcal{A}$ has clear origins from the perspective of the representation theory of quantum groups and quantum cluster algebras.